aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

 ```

 Every time a change in the artifact occurs, the contents of the artifact is replaced with the new version.
-This means that at any given point in time, the artifact can either be in its new version, or the old one.
+Since artifacts are created in a long running background process, the new version may not be available immediately.
+This in turn means that at any given point in time, the artifact can either be in its new version, or an older one.

 As a general guideline, we *prefer displaying an older version of an artifact, than to display nothing at all.*.
 To that end, the front-end application will have to support displaying all versions of the artifact.